moonglum/exogenesis/README.md

 * `install`: Installs all packages (the list has to be provided in the initialize method)
 * `update`: Updates the package manager itself and all packages
 * `clean`: Starts a clean-up process
-* `teardown`: Uninstalls all packages and the package manager itself
+* `down`: Uninstalls all packages and the package manager itself

 Not all package managers will need all of the methods.
 Just do not implement them.